Dental coverage ends for dependent children at age 26 (unless disabled*). Cigna is the administrator for all State of Connecticut dental plans:

 Discounts on non-covered services may not be available in all states.
 Certain dentists may not offer discounts on non-covered services.
 Be sure to check with your dental care professional, or contact Cigna customer service before receiving care to determine if these discounts will apply to you.

 Before starting extensive dental procedures where charges may exceed $200, your dentist may submit a pretreatment estimate to the plan.
-You can also help to determine the amount you will be required to pay for a specific procedure.

 Yes.
 Your dependent can now remain on your dental coverage through the end of the year in which they turn 26.
 If your dependent is under 26, and was previously removed from your coverage, they will need to be added back during Open Enrollment.